Organizational Leadership

 Students will also gain additional knowledge in organizational leadership through elective coursework.
 Credits earned through this graduate certificate may apply toward a master’s degree in Organizational Leadership.

-Certificate in Organizational Leadership with a Concentration in Strategic Innovation AND Change
+Graduate Certificate in Organizational Leadership with a Concentration in Strategic Innovation and Change

 The graduate certificate in Strategic Innovation and Change is offered online or on campus at the University of Denver in the evenings, or in a combination of both, to meet the needs of busy adults.

-Students can expect to develop environmental scanning skills to identify and evaluate external factors that affect an organization on a micro or macro level and prepare them to be solution-oriented leaders.
-While learning to take advantage of current realities and seize opportunities for an organization through strategy, degree-seekers explore the change theories and concepts required for effective and ethical change leadership while understanding how the relationships within an organization are affected.
+Students can expect to develop strategic planning skills to identify and evaluate external factors that affect an organization on a micro or macro level and prepare them to be solution-oriented leaders.
+While learning to take advantage of current realities and seize opportunities for an organization through strategy, degree-seekers explore principles of change management, as well as the change theories and concepts required for effective and ethical change leadership.

 Students will also gain additional skills and knowledge in organizational leadership through elective coursework.
 Credits earned through this graduate certificate may apply toward a master's degree in Organizational Leadership.